A lot or a little?

 Is it any good?

-The odd and often uncomfortable world of teen peer pressure is no stranger to any of us.
-This dark comedy zooms into this pressure cooker, dishes up some grotesque stereotypes, and tosses them into a cleverly campy scenario that threatens the lives of the entire student body of Westburg High.
+The odd and often uncomfortable world of teen peer pressure is no stranger to any of us, and this dark comedy zooms unhesitatingly into this pressure cooker.
+It dishes up some grotesque stereotypes, and tosses them into a cleverly campy scenario that threatens the lives of the entire student body of Westburg High.

 HEATHERS is a well-acted movie with many memorable lines.
 It's become a classic of the teenage macabre genre, and with good reason.
 Older teens and adults will find that there's much dark delight to be found in its silly, biting twist on teen life.